DUCS-DS/lab2-IAdamchuk777/README.md

 #### Critique

-I would use the function **search** (defined above) in real life because COMPLETE OR DELETE THIS SENTENCE.
+I would not use the function **search** in real life because it inefficiently depend on an assert statement to verify that the list is sorted, adding an O(N) overhead that undermines the advantages of binary search.
+Also, the function only works with lists sorted in ascending order—if the list is in a different order, the search will move in the wrong direction, making it ineffective.

-I would not use the function **search** in real life because OR COMPLETE OR DELETE THIS SENTENCE.
+#Ivan Adamchuk